 For those with a tight wallet where every dollar counts, our top budget gaming monitor under $150 is the ASUS VS247H-P. While this model is a few years old now, it still offers competitive features and reliable performance despite the lack of any bells and whistles like FreeSync, DisplayPort or a 75Hz panel (this is capped at 60Hz).

-Our top pick offers a sleek look, competitive specs and excellent performance.
+Our top $150 display offers a sleek look, competitive specs and excellent performance.

 The G2460V6 from AOC covers a lot of ground in the gaming monitor world despite its low price.
 With competitive features like FreeSync and a fast 75Hz panel, 1ms response rate and inclusion of DisplayPort, it can't be beaten at under 150 dollars.

-Our second choice offering similar performance with an IPS display
+Our second $150 monitor choice harnesses similar performance with an IPS display.

 Compared to the AOC model, this LG monitor matches up well across the board.
 However, its lack of a VESA mount, or adjustable stand makes it a less appealing buy for some.

-An affordable monitor that offers solid gaming performance.
+An affordable sub-$150 monitor that provides good gaming performance.

 One of the lower-end gaming monitors from BenQ, the GL2580H offers a slightly larger display and reasonable specs despite a few limitations in panel performance.

-This guide was written for gamers who are looking to purchase a solid gaming monitor with a budget between $100 to $150.
+This buying guide was written for gamers who are looking to purchase a solid gaming monitor with a budget between $100 to $150 and save money.

 However, a product guide like this takes a lot of time and effort to ensure the highest quality of our information and recommendations.
 To pay for our hosting and to help keep the lights on, we must monetize this article by way of display advertising and affiliate links to retail partners which may earn us a small commission for referred sales.